Mohamed-yasser-eisa/phonebook_database/README.md

 1- Project description:

-    This project is a databae system which allows the user to store a list of:
+    This project is a database system which allows the user to store a list of:
     (phone numbers, names, emails, national IDs) in a text file.
 And allows the user to: (Add new client – view list – edit – search – delete – exit).